aryarkusuma/json-storage-jwt/README.md

 # JSON Storage with JWT
-A simple JWT auth implementation for storing JSON data.
-This test project is using https://json.projectxi.my.id API,
+A simple JWT auth implementation for storing JSON data, This test project is using https://json.projectxi.my.id API that ive made with netlify and upstash

 ## Tools
 - Node js - 16